Overview

 A: North of the river

-Two Rocks to North Yanchep Beach (Note - Only the existing coastal path has ben mapped);
+Two Rocks to North Yanchep Beach (Note - Only the existing coastal path has been mapped);

 North Yanchep Beach to Yanchep Lagoon (Note - there is coastal path);